 An underactive thyroid means that your thyroid is not secreting enough hormones.
 This might lead to symptoms of hypothyroidism.
 If your thyroid is overactive and secretes excess hormones, it causes hyperthyroidism.

-In this blog, we will understand what TFTs measure and how to interpret the results.
+In this blog, we will understand what the TFT blood tests measure and how to interpret the results.

 Read on to know more.

-A TFT is a series of blood tests carried out to detect or monitor various thyroid disorders.
-The tests included are:
+A Thyroid Function Test is a series of blood tests carried out to detect or monitor various thyroid disorders.
+The TFT blood test includes:

 - Thyroid-stimulating hormone test (TSH test)